| Pleasenote that this is not a verbatim transcript of the Press Briefing. It is merely

 Krstic, that were reported by the Tanjug news agency yesterday, 26 January 1999.

-report, Petrusic asserts that "a medical commission of the Hague-based
+According to thereport, Petrusic asserts that "a medical commission of the Hague-based

 war crimes Tribunal examined General Krstic only after the injuries he had sustained

-during his arrest by SFOR had healed"
+during his arrest by SFOR had healed".

-injuries sustained by General Krstic during his arrest "were visible
+He alleges thatinjuries sustained by General Krstic during his arrest "were visible

-to the eye on 7 December of last year, during General Krstic’s initial
+to the eye on 7 December of last year, during General Krstics initial

-appearance before the Tribunal’s panel of judges"
+appearance before the Tribunals panel of judges".
+He states that

 the "examination was performed only 20 days later, when the bruises